 It’s a good idea for your realtor to be present at your home inspection.
 A realtor will be as interested as you are in the state of the home they are helping you buy.
 Your realtor may take notes on issues found during the inspection.
 By being present for the inspection, the realtor will fully understand what they are writing up if a repair request is sent to the current homeowner.

 After a Home Inspection

 Following a home inspection, it’s up to you and your realtor to decide what to do with the information.
-If major issues with the home are found (such as significant structural problems), you might even decide to walk away from the purchase entirely.
+If major issues with the home are found (such as significant structural problems), you might even decide to make adjustments to get to a place where you feel you are getting the house you’ve hoped you were getting for the price you feel is fair in the current market.
 Conversely, if no problems are found, or only minor issues, you might simply buy the home as is.